0xflux/Rust-Hells-Gate/Readme.md

-# EDR evasion in Rust with Direct Syscalls
+# Hells Gate EDR evasion in Rust with Direct Syscalls

 # About